xkbcommon/libxkbcommon/doc/faq.md

 ##### XKB limitations

-Some users want explicitly to use keyboard shortcuts as if they were typing on another keyboard layout, e.g. using Qwerty shorcuts with a Dvorak layout.
+Some users want explicitly to use keyboard shortcuts as if they were typing on another keyboard layout, e.g. using Qwerty shortcuts with a Dvorak layout.
 While achievable with modern XKB features (e.g. multiple actions per level), this is non-trivial and it does not scale well, thus preventing support in the standard keyboard database, [xkeyboard-config].